SELab-2/OSOC-3/files/sysadmin_guide.md

 To manage dependecies we currently use 2 separate requirements files.
 Only `requirements.txt` has to be installed.
 The other one is for development setups.

-Make sure the mariadb librairies are installed.
+Make sure the mariadb libraries are installed.

 ```shell
 [admin] $ sudo apt install libmariadb3 libmariadb-dev